Skip to main content

 3. Practise Application, Not Just Memorisation

-Memorising formulas in isolation doesn’t work.
+Memorising formulas in isolation?
+Waste of time.
 Do past paper questions that require each formula.
-The more you use a formula in context, the better you’ll remember it.
+The more you use a formula in context, the better it sticks.

 4. Group Formulas by Topic